cmusatyalab/sec19-scalable-edge-native-applications/README.md

 * lego: 1-8, 16, 18
 * ikea: 1, 4, 7, 11, 12

-Pool and pingpong's trace selection are restricted to the ones that we have IMU suppression prediction.
+Pool and pingpong traces are restricted to the ones that we have IMU suppression prediction.
-Lego and ikea's trace selection are restricted to the videos that triggers less computer vision processing errors.
+Lego and ikea traces are restricted to the videos that triggers less errors in the original applications due to the failure of CV.
-For lego, many traces have too short of a step or wrong color detection, causing CV errors.
+  * For lego, many traces have too short of a step or wrong color detection, causing CV errors.
-For ikea, many traces have too short of a step, providing too little chances for a detection, especially client sampling rate is low.
+  * For ikea, many traces have too short of a step, providing too little chances for a detection, especially when the client sampling rate is low.

 ### Recording Video and Sensor data